 The Police Treatment Centres is a registered Charity supported by voluntary donations from the Police Family primarily in the Northern forces of England and Wales, Scotland and Northern Ireland, but also from British Transport Police, the Civil Nuclear Constabulary and the Ministry of Defence Police.
 Officers currently make a donation from their pay of £1.80 per week (1 January 2016).

-The Patron of the Police Treatment Centres is HRH The Duke of York and our President is Baroness Angela Harris of Richmond, DL.
-The charity has a Board of Trustees providing strategic guidance while the management of operations is overseen by the Chief Executive of the Police Treatment Centres, Patrick Cairns and our President is Baroness Angela Harris of Richmond, DL.
+The Charity has a Board of Trustees providing strategic guidance.
+The management of operations is overseen by the Chief Executive of the Police Treatment Centres, Patrick Cairns and our President is Baroness Angela Harris of Richmond, DL.